Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Ndaziramiyep/README.md

-What is requirements engineering?
+<h3>What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
-Software Design Principles:
+Software Design Principles:</h3>

 Requirements Engineering